Trans-Canada Highway twinning

 Keeping people safe

-A Remote Avalanche Control System (RACS) will be installed on Mount Bosworth to proactively manage snow accumulation.
-This new system will allow avalanches to be triggered more effectively and reduce the risk of avalanches impacting the highway or wildlife fencing.
+A Remote Avalanche Control System (RACS) has been installed on Mount Bosworth east of Field, B.C. to proactively manage snow accumulation.
+This new system allows avalanches to be triggered more effectively to reduce the risk of avalanches impacting the highway or wildlife fencing.

 Consultation and planning for the next phase

-Public consultations and environmental assessment is set to begin for upgrades on the remaining 40 km section of TCH in Yoho National Park.
-This section is known as Phase IVB.
+Consultation and environmental assessment began in 2017 for upgrades on the remaining 40 km section of TCH in Yoho National Park, known as Phase IVB.

 Fact Sheet (PDF 201 KB)